Ultra Clean (NASDAQ:UCTT) Issues Q3 2021 Earnings Guidance

-Ultra Clean (NASDAQ:UCTT) last released its quarterly earnings data on Sunday, August 1st.
-The semiconductor company reported $0.99 EPS for the quarter, topping analysts’ consensus estimates of $0.97 by $0.02.
-The firm had revenue of $515.20 million for the quarter, compared to the consensus estimate of $505.44 million.
-Ultra Clean had a net margin of 5.34% and a return on equity of 24.27%.
-The firm’s revenue was up 23.4% on a year-over-year basis.
-During the same quarter in the previous year, the firm earned $0.92 earnings per share.
-Equities analysts expect that Ultra Clean will post 3.52 earnings per share for the current fiscal year.

-In related news, Director Jacqueline A. Seto sold 1,688 shares of the company’s stock in a transaction that occurred on Thursday, June 3rd.
+In related news, insider William Joe Williams sold 618 shares of the stock in a transaction dated Monday, August 2nd.
+The shares were sold at an average price of $55.09, for a total value of $34,045.62.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Also, Director Jacqueline A. Seto sold 1,688 shares of the firm’s stock in a transaction dated Thursday, June 3rd.
 The shares were sold at an average price of $55.62, for a total transaction of $93,886.56.
-Following the completion of the transaction, the director now owns 9,568 shares of the company’s stock, valued at $532,172.16.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, insider William Joe Williams sold 7,022 shares of the company’s stock in a transaction that occurred on Thursday, June 3rd.
-The stock was sold at an average price of $55.88, for a total transaction of $392,389.36.
-Following the transaction, the insider now directly owns 48,751 shares of the company’s stock, valued at approximately $2,724,205.88.
+Following the transaction, the director now directly owns 9,568 shares in the company, valued at approximately $532,172.16.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 14,904 shares of company stock valued at $809,943.
-Company insiders own 2.20% of the company’s stock.
+Over the last 90 days, insiders sold 14,904 shares of company stock worth $809,943.
+Insiders own 2.20% of the company’s stock.

 About Ultra Clean